tolubydesign/todo-go/README.md

 - Was taken back by uber-fx at first but im starting to understand it more.
 Haven't used it before.
 Same goes for cobra.
 Cobra is a lot more straight forward.
 - Choose to add `github.com/golang-migrate/` to project.
 Seems straightforward.
 Documentation is decent
 - Haven't migrated code before.
 I know I can use cobra-cli to perform the task.
 Just need a good way to accept `migrate up` and `migrate down` commands
+- No Delete request was mentioned in the task.
+Will create it regardless
+- Setting up this migration stuff has been a little bit of a headache.
+Im learning it, little by little.
+  - noticed i need to number the migration `.sql` files.
+- Well played. the word "description" is a reserved sql word.
+- I don't have time to ask, but in the assessment under POST.
+"Response: A list of todos with their newly created ids".
+Does that mean return all todos or just the ones created?
+  - Will return the the newly created posts
+- IMPORTANT: due_date parameter doesn't work as of writing.
+- Had to throw away my branching strategy to deliver output
+- IMPORTANT: DELETE /todos endpoint doesn't work as of writing.
+- TODO: Future implementation. change pagination based on limit set by user.
+So if the limit is 20 and the user is on the 3rd page.
+(2 x 20) We show 20 items that are after the 39th todo
+- Time is clocking down.
+I wont be able to create tests.
+Ill have to do it after project is due.
+- Wont have time but I create the CI pipeline later
+- Docker file is incomplete. it builds but doesnt run. may have to hand in without resolving it
+- Didn't get around to doing the tests.
+- Proper HTTP responses have also not been set.

 ### Issues Faced

 Noting issues I found along the way.

 - Im run arch by the way (joke).
 Ran into cobra-cli init command issues.
 Resolution = read the documents.
+- Migration command functionality.
+As it stands, its fairly scuffed.
+- Understanding of Uber-fx.
+Took some time to get my head around it.
+Read the docs.
+I don't fully understand what its capable of by it is a useful module
+- Understanding of Cobra-CLI.
+I get it.
+Im going to use it moving forward for other projects.